nonoMain/nvimrc/README.md

 > "Repeat.vim remaps `.` in a way that plugins can tap into it." - From it's README.markdown

 10. [vim-hexokinase](https://github.com/RRethy/vim-hexokinase/)
-Preview colors by coloring their value in their color (e.g #ffffff will be displyed in white)
+Preview colors by coloring their value in their color [e.g #ffffff will be displyed in white (also the word white will be displyed in white]
 > A true life saver when working on front-end color tables or any other place where coloring by rgb/hex/hsl values

 ## Language-servers